 Natzu Shimizu Interior October 08th, 2017

-Manya Matveev Bathroom September 27th, 2017
+Manya Matveev Bedroom September 18th, 2017

-Manya Matveev Bathroom September 26th, 2017
+Manya Matveev Bathroom September 18th, 2017

 Ensure proper drainage.
 Not only will you guard against damage from standing water but you'll also protect yourself from skidding on wet floors.
 Angle the shower floor slightly so that water flows toward the drain and think about adding a second drain for doubly effective siphoning.
 Select surfaces that can stand up to moisture.
 Even with careful attention to an open shower's design splashes and steam will escape.
 Outfit your bath with surfaces that hold their own against moisture: porcelain or glass tile metal stone solid surfacing engineered quartz and some woods.
 Avoid fabrics and other materials that are prone to mildew.